$16 Million Campus Consolidation Unites the Emmanuel College Community in Warrnambool

 “The school’s been operating over two campuses for decades and it’s been the dream to bring everyone together on the one campus,” says Rachel.

-Born in 1991 from the amalgamation of two established single-sex schools, St Ann’s and Catholic Brothers College, Emmanuel College Warrnambool is now the largest school in the sweeping
+Born in 1991 from the amalgamation of two established single-sex schools, St Ann’s and Christian Brothers College, Emmanuel College Warrnambool is now the largest school in the sweeping Diocese of Ballarat which covers most of western Victoria and is a beacon for modern Catholic education for its regional community.

 “Our families range from farmers, small business owners, trades people, newly arrived refugees, office professionals and everything in between.
 We’re committed to providing Catholic education to all regardless of ability, background, or economic status"